Sipley/pipeline/README.md

 If not, the transcriptomes were not downloaded correctly, and you should proceed with extreme caution.

-You will also need a file that contains sequences for your Gene Family of Interest.

 In this example, our Gene Family of Interest is Venom Allergen-like Proteins (VAPs).
-You can download these files using
 ```bash